ATOAPaymentsLimited/flutter_atoa_sdk/README.md

 The SDK supports displaying banks the customer has previously paid with through the `customerDetails` parameter:

-#### Important Notes About Customer ID
+#### Important Notes About Customer Details

-- **Uniqueness**: The `customerId` should be a unique identifier for each customer in your system.
+- **Uniqueness**: The `customerDetails` should be a unique identifier for each customer in your system.
-- **Persistence**: When a customer completes a payment, the bank they used is remembered and associated with this ID.
+- **Persistence**: When a customer completes a payment, the bank they used is remembered and associated with this customerDetails.
-- **Returning Customers**: For returning customers, providing the same `customerId` allows the SDK to offer the option to pay with banks they've previously used.
+- **Returning Customers**: For returning customers, providing the same `customerDetails` allows the SDK to offer the option to pay with banks they've previously used.
 - **Security**: The information about previously used banks is securely stored by Atoa, not in your application.
 - **Optional**: This parameter is optional.
 If not provided, each payment will be treated as a new transaction without showing previously used banks.

 #### Best Practices

 - Use a consistent and unique identifier from your system (e.g., user ID, customer reference).
-- Keep the same `customerId` across all payments for the same customer to ensure continuity of previously used banks.
+- Keep the same `customerDetails` across all payments for the same customer to ensure continuity of previously used banks.
 - Consider user consent and data privacy regulations when implementing this functionality.

 ## API Reference